Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 We also implemented an additional event subscriber, showing how to decouple independent bits of business logic from each other.
 The ability to publish one event and then implement resulting steps in separate message handlers makes the system much easier to maintain and evolve.

 If you'd like to learn more about NServiceBus, check out the [Introduction to NServiceBus](/tutorials/intro-to-nservicebus/) tutorial.
-In it, you'll learn how to build the same `RetailDemo` solution from scratch, while learning the messaging concepts you'll need to know to build complex software systems with NServiceBus.
+In it, you'll learn how to build the same `RetailDemo` solution from scratch, while learning the messaging concepts you'll need to know to build even more complex software systems with NServiceBus.